pololu/vl53l4cd-arduino/README.md

   Returns a pointer to the I&sup2;C bus this object is using.

 * `void setAddress(uint8_t new_addr)`<br>
-  Changes the I&sup2;C slave device address of the VL53L4CD to the given value (7-bit).
+  Changes the I&sup2;C target device address of the VL53L4CD to the given value (7-bit).

 * `uint8_t getAddress()`<br>
   Returns the current I&sup2;C address.